StyNW7/FitVerse-Frontend/README.md

 - **Frontend**:
   - **React v18**: A declarative, efficient, and flexible JavaScript library for building user interfaces.
   - **TailwindCSS v3**: A utility-first CSS framework for creating fast, responsive web designs.
-  - **TypeScript v6**: A statically typed superset of JavaScript that enhances code quality and reduces bugs.
+  - **TypeScript v5**: A statically typed superset of JavaScript that enhances code quality and reduces bugs.
   - **ShadcnUI v0.8**: A UI component library for building beautiful, customizable, and accessible UI elements.
-  - **Framer Motion**: A library for animations in React to create smooth, interactive transitions.
+  - **Framer Motion v12**: A library for animations in React to create smooth, interactive transitions.
   - **Radix UI**: A set of low-level UI primitives to build accessible, high-quality React components (e.g., modals, dropdowns, etc.).
   - **Lucide React**: A collection of simple, customizable icons for React apps.